-The KSK is used to sign the DNSKEY resource record set only and has the Secure Entry Point[49] (SEP) bit set.
-The ZSK is used to sign each resource record set of the zone.
+The KSK is used to sign the DNSKEY RR set only and has the Secure Entry Point [51] (SEP) bit set.
+The ZSK is used to sign each resource record set (RR set) of the zone.
 It is recommended to use a KSK in addition to a ZSK.
 The keysize KSK should be larger, resulting in stronger cryptography and therefore can be rolled-over less often.